Four Years Post-Heart Attack and Still Going Strong

-Elyria Fire Department No. 4 arrived at their home within minutes and began evaluating Cheryl’s condition.
-She was able to walk out of her home and into the ambulance, but her heart stopped beating shortly after she arrived at UH Elyria Medical Center's emergency department
+Elyria Fire Department #4 arrived at their home within minutes and began evaluating Cheryl’s condition.
+Although she was able to walk out of her home and into the ambulance, shortly after she arrived at the emergency department at University Hospitals Elyria Medical Center, her heart stopped beating.

-UH Elyria emergency physicians were waiting for Cheryl and gave her cardiopulmonary resuscitation while interventional cardiologist Charles O’Shaughnessy, MD, prepared to perform a heart catheterization.
-Cheryl’s left anterior descending artery – the largest coronary artery in the body – was 100 percent blocked with plaque.
-To correct the issue, Dr. O’Shaughnessy performed an emergency percutaneous coronary intervention with stent implantation, which restores blood flow.
+UH Elyria emergency physicians were waiting for Cheryl and performed CPR on her while UH Harrington Heart & Vascular Institute interventional cardiologist Charles O’Shaughnessy, MD, prepared to perform a heart catheterization.
+Cheryl’s left anterior descending artery (LAD) – the largest coronary artery in the body – was 100 percent blocked with plaque.
+To correct the issue, Dr. O’Shaughnessy performed an emergency PCI (percutaneous coronary intervention) with stent implantation.
 A second procedure was performed two days later to implant stents to restore blood flow to two of Cheryl’s other coronary arteries that were severely blocked.

 Don’t Wait – Call 9-1-1

 Luckily, Cheryl received the immediate, life-saving care she needed at UH Elyria Medical Center, and today has no post-cardiac event issues.
-Just three days after her heart attack, Cheryl went home from the hospital.
+Just three days after her heart attack, Cheryl was discharged home.
 A short three weeks later, she was back to walking her dog.
-Today, she is back to walking five to seven miles, five to six days each week.
-She sees Dr. O’Shaughnessy twice a year for routine check-ups.
+Today, she is back to walking 5-7 miles, 5-6 days per week.
+She sees Dr. O’Shaughnessy twice per year for routine check-ups.

-“I have been going to UH Elyria for 50 years,” Cheryl says.
-“My husband and I and our entire family extend our gratitude to the Elyria Fire Department, UH Elyria emergency department staff, the eighth floor cardiovascular unit and North Ohio Heart staff.
+“I have been going to UH Elyria for 50 years,” said Cheryl.
+“My husband and I, and our entire family extend our gratitude to the Elyria Fire Department, UH Elyria emergency department staff, the eighth floor cardiovascular unit and North Ohio Heart staff.
 I know I am alive today as a result of the efforts and quick actions of these dedicated and compassionate men and women.
 Elyria is very fortunate to have these top-notch emergency and UH medical professionals.”